-Lima's largest art museum displays 3,000 years of Peruvian art, ranging from Chavín and Paracas ceramics and weaving to modern-day video installations.
-There's an extensive collection of paintings from the Cusqueña school, dating back to colonial times, along with watercolors by famous milieu painter Pancho Fierro, and a well-detailed history of photography going back to its introduction to Peru in 1842.
-The building's history is as storied as some of the pieces.
-Italian architect Antonio Leonardi designed the neo-Renaissance-style Palacio de la Exposición, which was inaugurated in 1872 by then president José Balta for the International Exposition of Lima to celebrate 50 years of Peruvian independence.
+Lima's largest art museum displays 3,000 years of Peruvian art, ranging from Chavín and Paracas ceramics and weavings to modern-day video installations.
+There’s an extensive collection of paintings from the Cusqueña school, dating back to colonial times, along with watercolors by famous milieu painter Pancho Fierro, and a well-detailed history of photography going back to its introduction to Peru in 1842.
+The building’s history is as storied as some of the pieces.
+Italian architect Antonio Leonardi designed the neo-Renaissance-style Palacio de la Exposición, which was inaugurated in 1872 by then-president José Balta for the International Exposition of Lima to celebrate 50 years of Peruvian independence.
 It later served as a blood bank and garrison, before becoming a permanent exhibition space in 1961.
-A multi-year renovation concluded in 2010 completely overhauled every exhibition room, brightening up the parquet and black and white checkered tile floors.
+A multi-year renovation, concluded in 2010, completely overhauled every exhibition room, brightening up the parquet and black-and-white checkered tile floors.
 Plan for a few hours here.

 Museo de Arte de Lima (MALI)